kangminsukdotcom/blog/content/blog/father.md

 I'm still not sure how my life will change after our daughter is born.
 Even the 3-D ultrasound images of my daughter, made possible by alien-level technology, fail to convince me that I'm now responsible for a new human being in this universe.
 People say having a kid is one of the few chances to be truly selfless.
 Maybe I'll finally be free from my egocentric mindset and realize it's possible to lead a life of love.

 One day my daughter will read this post.
+How amazing is that?
 I see you, Goyo.
 I welcome you to this world.